davistdaniel/covid-19-tracker/README.md

 The data is obtained from Covid-19 data provided by the [European Centre for Disease Prevention and Control](https://opendata.ecdc.europa.eu/covid19/casedistribution/csv).
 The data is updated daily and contains the latest available public data on the number of new Covid-19 cases reported per day and per country.

-The plotting is done with [`pyqtgraph`](http://www.pyqtgraph.org/) which is extremely fast with the graphics and works well while being embedded in a Qt application.
+The plotting is done with [`pyqtgraph`](http://www.pyqtgraph.org/) which is fast with the graphics and works well while being embedded in a Qt application.

 Three different parameters can be visualized per country:
 * Infections